5 Signs of a Clogged Toilet and Home Remedies to Fix It

 You may be in a scenario where you can’t wait for a plumber to arrive, or you may wish to try to clear the clog yourself.
 Here are some home clogged toilet hacks you can do when you encounter a clogged toilet.

-5 Signs That You Have a Clogged Toilet
+Signs That You Have a Clogged Toilet

-1. Toilet with a slow drain
+1. Toilet With a Slow Drain

-The sluggish draining of water from the toilet bowl after you flush it is a solid indicator your toilet is stuck and your drains are backing up.
+The sluggish draining of water from the toilet bowl after you flush it is a solid indicator that your toilet is stuck and your drains are backing up.

 The water level in the bowl may often take substantially longer than usual to decrease, and the level may even drop lower than usual due to the suction effect of a clogged drain.

-Both are frequent indications of a clogged toilet and must be addressed immediately to prevent more harm.
+Both are frequent indications of a clogged toilet and must be addressed immediately to prevent further harm.
 Your toilet should flush at the same pace every time, and any variation is a clue that something is wrong.

-2. Full or overflowing toilet bowl
+2. Full or Overflowing Toilet Bowl

 If your toilet bowl fills up after flushing, your toilet is clogged.
 A full bowl after flushing is the most reliable symptom of a clogged toilet.
 The most common reason is too much toilet paper or something foreign flushed down the toilet, such as a toilet deodorizer or children’s toys.